zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/README.md

 # A link to an internal blog post (use only the relative URL)
 blog-post:

-# Include a shortened name for the journal or conference/proceedings
+# Include a shortened name for the journal or conference/proceedings.
+# Generally go for the colloquial name here, so InfoVis, VIS, EuroVis, VAST, CHI, TVCG.
+# Don't bother with publication format (CGF for EuroVis or TVCG for VIS papers).
+# Don't mention organizations (IEEE, ACM), so VIS, not IEEE VIS, CHI, not ACM CHI.
+# Do include relevant qualifiers, such as "Short Papers" (VIS Short Papers) or "Posters" (VIS Posters)
+# Don't include a year, or a shorthand for the year, so NOT: InfoVis'14
-journal-short: CGF (EuroVis)
+journal-short: EuroVis
 year: 2016

 # Create BibTeX info, using one of the entry choices